Search

 Complexity Analysis

-Time Complexity: O(n * log k) where n is the total number of nodes across all input linked lists and k is the number of linked lists.
-We iterate over all the nodes in the linked lists.
+Time Complexity: O(n * log k) where n is the total number of elements across all input arrays and k is the number of arrays.
+We iterate over all elements from all arrays.
 At each iteration, we push and pop elements from the heap, which takes O(log k) time.

-Space Complexity: O(k) where k is the number of linked lists.
-We use a min-heap of size k to store the first unmerged element from each of the k linked lists.
+Space Complexity: O(k) where k is the number of arrays.
+We use a min-heap of size k to store the next unmerged element from each of the k arrays.

 Your account is free and you can post anonymously if you choose.